lifeomic/react-native-sdk/README.md

 react-native-config generates files (based on the .env file) via native build scripts.
-Initially, and any time you update the `example/.env` file, you'll need to run from Xcode for iOS or Android Studio for Android to ensure changes get picked up.
-In Xcode, you may need to run a "Clean Build Folder" as well.
+Initially, and any time you update the `example/.env` file, you'll need to take extra steps to ensure changes get picked up.

+For Android do the build from Android Studio.

+For iOS you can run "Clean Build Folder" from Xcode or:
+`xcodebuild -workspace ./ios/example.xcworkspace -scheme example clean`

 ### Android login not working locally